sldeaals/currency-api-exercise/README.md

 // ExchangeRates.vue
 ```

-- Fetch the exchange rates based on the given currency and display them using a list with the following format
+- Fetch the exchange rates based on the selected currency and display them using a list with the following format

 currency_code: value